SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ### Parameter

-- `input` - The wanted identity to set to
+- `input` - The wanted identity to set.

 ### Examples